jadecobra/python_tdd_exercises/source/functions.rst

     def passthrough(input_data):
       return input_data

-  the terminal updates to show passing tests.
+  the terminal shows passing tests.
 I have more confidence that the passthrough function will likely return the input data it is given.
 Let us add more tests for good measure using the other python `Data Structures <./DATA_STRUCTURES.rst>`_

 *
   REFACTOR: make it better

-  update ``test_passthrough_function``
+  change ``test_passthrough_function``

   .. code-block:: python